FHArchive/Nasm.LearningAsm/README.md

 ## Files
 C and NASM variants of the following programs:
 - swapFunction

 Takes two values and swaps the positions of them.
 Eg. swap 1 2 returns 2 1
 - parrot

 Takes user input from stdin and echo back to the user
+- heyThere

+Outputs the text "Hey There"
+- regContentsBin

+Outputs the value of an int (a register in the case of asm) in binary format. eg. 10 -> 0b1010

 ## Language information (NASM)
 ### Built for